redhat-oraex/tekton-pipeline-provisioning/README.md

 # Tekton Pipeline Provisioning

+## Requirements
+- A namespace named "oraex-tekton-pipeline".
+- A Nexus repository.

+## Tasks
 - **Task 1:** clone-git-repo
   - Put the source code in a workspace.
 - **Task 2:** maven-build-and-nexus-deploy